zakirhussainb/DS/src/main/java/com/zakcorp/graphs/graphs_notes.md

 Rules
 1. This must be a Spanning Tree(Connected) and it must not have any cycles.(You must cover all the vertices).
 2. Then it should be minimum cost.

+***
+           Union Find
+***
+Modeling the Connections

+The Dynamic Connectivity Problem

+Given a set of N objects

+1. Union: connects two objects.
+2. Find: is there a path connecting the two objects.